Lifejacket – Wear it!

 Passengers—ask the skipper where the lifejackets are so you can wear one.
 If you're not sure how to put it on, ask the skipper for help.

 Read more information about lifejacket requirements in Queensland.

 Lifejacket – Wear it! is an international collaboration to promote the wearing of lifejackets and prevention of death by drowning.
 Find out more about the worldwide safety initiative on the International Lifejacket Wear Principles website.

 Wear your lifejacket to work day

-On a nominated day in May each year, we support this worldwide safety initiative to promote the wearing of lifejackets by boaties, fishers and paddlers.
+On a nominated day of the year, we support this worldwide safety initiative to promote the wearing of lifejackets by boaties, fishers and paddlers.
 To participate, all you need to do is grab a lifejacket and wear it for the commute and while at work.
 You might stand out a little, but you will help show your colleagues that if it’s easy enough to wear in the office, it's so simple to wear when on the water.